Ronald Lamola: Early career

 Lamola started his law career as a lawyer at TMN Kgomo and Associates in 2006.
 Later on, in 2009, he was employed as a manager of the Govan Mbeki Local Municipality.
 He was the Director in the Office of the Mpumalanga MEC for Culture, Sports and Recreation from 2009 until 2011.
 Shortly after in 2011, he briefly served as the acting spokesperson for the Mpumalanga Premier David Mabuza.

 He is a former Deputy President of the African National Congress Youth League (ANCYL).
 He served alongside Youth League President Julius Malema prior to Malema's expulsion from the position in 2012 for bringing the party into disrepute.
+In 2012, Lamola called for the amendment of the Constitution that would allow the state to expropriate land without compensation.
+He said that white owners should voluntarily relinquish some of their land and mines rather than requiring the government to compel them through legislation, warning that otherwise they could face “angry black youths flooding their farms”.
+Lamola warned that failure to transfer land from white South Africans to poor black South Africans could result in land invasions similar to those that had occurred in Zimbabwe.
+TAU SA and AfriForum consequently laid criminal charges of intimidation and instituted hate speech proceedings in the Equality Court against Lamola The ANCYL issued a statement calling AfriForum "the defenders of white privilege".

 Lamola is a fierce critic of former ANC President Jacob Zuma.
 He openly endorsed Kgalema Motlanthe to succeed Zuma in 2012.

 For the 2014 elections, Lamola was a candidate for the National Assembly since he was 175th on the ANC's national list.
 Due to the ANC's electoral performance, he was not elected to Parliament.
 After the 2015 ANCYL elective conference, Lamola disappeared from the public eye and subsequently managed his own law firm.
+In 2021, GroundUp reported that Ndobela Lamola Inc., a law firm of which Lamola was one of two directors at the time, had been commissioned by the National Lotteries Commission to investigate allegations of corruption and nepotism involving former NLC chief operating officer Phillemon Letwaba.
+The firm produced three reports that cleared Letwaba of wrongdoing.
+However, GroundUp reported that the investigations failed to identify apparent forgeries, improperly analysed financial documents and did not interview a key witness.
+The firm also reportedly received millions of rand from the NLC for its work.
+Lamola denied personal involvement in the investigations.